a2liu/heaparray-rs/README.md

   ```

 - **Thin pointer arrays:** in Rust, unsized structs are referenced with
-  pointers that are stored with an associated length; these are called fat
+  pointers that are stored with an associated length.
-  pointers.
   This behavior isn't always desired, so this crate provides
   both thin and fat pointer-referenced arrays, where the length is stored
   with the data instead of with the pointer in the thin pointer variant.

 ### Features
 - Arrays are allocated on the heap, with optional extra space allocated for metadata
-- 1-word and 2-word references to arrays
+- Support for 1-word and 2-word pointers
 - Atomically reference-counted memory blocks of arbitrary size without using a `Vec`;
   this means you can access reference-counted memory with only a single pointer
   indirection.